top of page

 Bose-Pastor Duo

-The husband-and-wife duo was awarded Second Prize in the 18th International Piano Duo Competition in Tokyo, Japan, and was featured on Magma-Espace 2 (Radio Télévision Suisse), Luxembourg's Radio 100.7, and in Scènes Magazine.
-The pianists have appeared in major cities such as London, Paris, New York, San Francisco, Chicago, Lisbon, Edinburgh, Luxembourg, Milan, Geneva, and throughout Switzerland.
-Notable venues where they have performed together or as soloists include the Weill Recital Hall at Carnegie Hall, the St. Martin-in-the-Fields Embassy Series, St. James's Piccadilly, Palais de l’Athénée, and Preston Bradley Hall, during WMFT radio’s live broadcast of the Dame Myra Hess Memorial Concerts.
-In September of 2023, the Bose-Pastor Duo was invited to perform the inaugural concert of the Roser Piano and Keyboard Alumni Concert Series at the University of Colorado at Boulder, with “Dancing out of the Past,” a program they also performed for enthusiastic audiences at the San Francisco Noontime Concerts, and PianoFest Moudon and Schubertiade Sion in Switzerland.
+Awarded Second Prize at the 18th International Piano Duo Competition in Tokyo, Japan, they have been featured on Magma-Espace 2 (Radio Télévision Suisse), Luxembourg's Radio 100.7, in Scènes Magazine, and Revista Ritmo (Spain).
+They have performed in major cities including London, Paris, New York, Chicago, Lisbon, Edinburgh, Luxembourg, Antwerp, Milan, Geneva, and throughout Switzerland.
+Notable venues include Weill Recital Hall at Carnegie Hall, the St. Martin-in-the-Fields Embassy Series, St. James's Piccadilly, Palais de l’Athénée, and Preston Bradley Hall, during WFMT radio’s live broadcast of the Dame Myra Hess Memorial Concerts.

 Passionate educators, Pia Bose and Antonio Pastor serve as piano faculty members at the École Internationale de Genève and the Conservatoire de Musique de Genève, respectively.